danielendeg/nugetpackageupdate/specs/DICOM/UPS-RS/ups-rs.md

 We will be doing this feature in multiple iterations

 Iteration 1:
- - Deliver UPS-RS Create, Retrieve, Query (without sequence matching), Cancel State
+ - Deliver UPS-RS Create, Query and Request Cancellation

 Iteration 2:
- - Query (with sequence matching), Change workitem state
+ - Retrieve, Update and Change workitem state

 # Test Strategy